-4.3.8 Subject to the information set out in Tables 1 & 2, the required amount of open space shall be provided on-site unless significant material considerations indicate otherwise.
+4.3.7 Subject to the information set out in Tables 1 & 2, the required amount of open space shall be provided on-site unless significant material considerations indicate otherwise.
 Off-site provision / contributions will only be considered where on-site provision is not feasible / impractical or where better provision could be provided off site.
 It may be relevant to include an element of optionality in the provision of facilities on and off-site; for example, where there are doubts as to the deliverability of an off-site solution that would otherwise deliver greater planning benefits.
 In such circumstances, trigger points can be used to ensure that in the event a preferable off-site solution is no longer feasible, on-site facilities are provided.

-- 4.3.9 At the time of writing, the Council is not looking to adopt or maintain additional public open space.
+- 4.3.8 At the time of writing, the Council is not looking to adopt or maintain additional public open space.
 The Council's preference is therefore for public open space to be maintained by either a private management company or the relevant town or parish council (where they are willing and able to do so with a maintenance contribution).
-However, exceptionally, the Council may consider on a site-by-site basis, the adoption of public open space on large development sites.
-Responsibility for future ownership and management would be assigned through the delivery mechanism. - 4.3.10 When determining the amount of open space required, the Council will consider the quantity, accessibility and quality of existing open space within the parish area and where a development site is close to a parish boundary, consideration will be given to existing open space within the neighbouring parish.
+However, the Council potentially may consider on a site-by-site basis the adoption of public open space on large development sites. - 4.3.9 When determining the amount of open space required, the Council will consider the quantity, accessibility and quality of existing open space within the parish area and where a development site is close to a parish boundary, consideration will be given to existing open space within the neighbouring parish.
 The following section provides further guidance on the requirements the Council will seek.